 Probably the number 1 reason why these companies should turn towards hardware encoding is the concept of live-streaming with programs such as OBS.
 Where they bounce off of the GPU of the video card to transcode the video to a quality level in real-time to be shot across the net to an RTMP server like Twitch, Mixer, Picardo, Microsoft Teams, etc, and then unpacked and re-broadcasted.
 Currently, when we stream; Our settings are set for 8Mbs which is about half of our upload bandwidth for 1080p@60fps.
 If we wanted to go 4k then we would have to get much more expensive internet service in America.

 What about OGV?

 The Ogg Vorbis video stays on this site.
-It’s useful to the raspberry Pi users as the codec does not eat that much CPU power.
+It’s useful to raspberry Pi users as the codec does not eat that much CPU power.
 Also, the codec has a royalty-free mentality.
-Thus, despite its terrible optimization of file-size, it stays because it complies with the rules of this very site.
+Thus, despite its terrible optimization of file size, it stays because it complies with the rules of this very site.

 Goodbye MP3 support as well.